 - Psyllium Husk Powder - My blend uses psyllium husk powder instead of xanthan or guar gum.
 It works well to hold this bread together.

-- Baking Powder - I found that using yeast with a bit of baking powder worked well for better lift.
+- Baking Powder – I found that using yeast with baking powder improved the lift.

 - Eggs - Use size large.